 The Difference Between Adderall and Cocaine

-Approximately 10 million people in the United States misuse stimulant substances, with one-third (or 3 million) of those individuals solely misusing cocaine.
-A reported 5 million of these individuals misuse prescription stimulants like Adderall.
+According to the 2021 National Survey on Drug Use and Health, approximately 9.2 million people aged 12 or older in the United States misused stimulant substances in the past year, with over one-third (or 3.4 million) of those individuals solely misusing cocaine.
+A reported 3.7 million of these individuals misused prescription stimulants like Adderall.1

-This article will go into more depth regarding Adderall and cocaine, and help to answer the question, “Is Adderall like cocaine?” and vice versa.
+This article will go into more depth regarding the differences between Adderall and cocaine, help to answer the question, “Is Adderall similar to cocaine?”, and explore Adderall addiction treatment options.

 Cocaine vs Adderall